The 5-Day Follow-Up Framework That Cuts Churn by 40%

 Customer psychology follows a predictable pattern after a service interaction.
 In the first 72 hours, your customer is still warm.
 The experience is fresh.
 If you reach out during this window, you're reinforcing a positive memory and creating a personal connection.
 After 72 hours, the window starts closing fast:

-- Days 1–3: Memory is fresh, emotional connection is high, rebooking intent is at its peak (60–70% of customers would rebook if asked)
+- Days 1–3: Memory is fresh, emotional connection is high—rebooking intent is at its peak

-- Days 8–30: Intent drops below 20%—you're now competing with habit, convenience, and inertia
+- Days 8–30: You're now competing with habit, convenience, and inertia

-- Day 31+: Below 10%—reactivation is possible but requires significantly more effort and often a discount
+- Day 31+: Reactivation is possible but requires significantly more effort and often a discount incentive

 The 5-day framework targets days 1 through 7 with surgical precision, hitting customers exactly when they're most likely to convert.
 Every day of silence costs you compounding retention points.